idrissneumann/tekton-task-images/README.md

     value: $(workspaces.NAME_OF_YOUR_WORKSPACE.path)
 ```

+For most of the task directories, you'll find directly a ready to be imported yaml kubernetes manifest file.

 ## The result of those tasks in action

 Here's some screenshots of how those tasks help us to achieve beautiful and working tekton pipelines.